oneconvergence/dkube-examples/insurance/monitoring/monitoring-nb.md

  - Select the `Monitors` tab on the top
  - Your new Monitor will be at the top of the list
  - The details of how to view and understand the Monitor are described at [DKube Monitor Dashboard](https://dkube.io/monitor/monitor3_x/Monitor_Workflow.html#monitor-dashboard)
+ > **Note** The graph may not show any data until the 2nd data generation push due to the timing of the monitoring

 ## Cleanup
  After the experiment is complete, the following cleanup should be performed in order to delete the Datasets and stop the Monitor: